xgi-org/xgi/README.md

 Leo Torres <leo@leotrs.com>

 The XGI library has copied or modified code from the HyperNetX and NetworkX libraries, the licenses of which can be found in our [license file](license.md)

+## Funding
+The XGI package has been supported by NSF Grant 2121905, ["HNDS-I: Using Hypergraphs to Study Spreading Processes in Complex Social Networks"](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2121905)

 ## Other resources
 This library may not meet your needs and if this is this case, consider checking out these other resources: